How to demonstrate the core competencies UBS looks for in graduates

 A graduate programme at UBS will comprise a blend of intensive training and work – UBS wants you to be able to make a contribution to the team as soon as possible.
 It won't go unnoticed to prove that you can organise and plan your workload during the recruitment process.

 It’s worth attending any interviews with project management examples in mind.
-But the case study, presentation and team discussion (there’s no guarantee that you’ll have all three) will be your best opportunities to display this aptitude.
+But the case study, presentation and team discussion (if you have them) will be your best opportunities to display this aptitude.

 There’s little you can do to prepare for these assessment centre exercises – recruiters will not typically divulge the nature of the tasks pre-assessment.
 But keep in mind the following and you should do just fine: